ContactEngineering/ContactMechanics/CONTRIBUTING.md

 Prepend you commits with a shortcut indicating the type of changes they contain:
 * BUG: Bug fix
 * CI: Changes to the CI configuration
-* DOC: Changes to documentation strings
+* DOC: Changes to documentation strings or documentation in general (not only typos)
 * ENH: Enhancement (e.g. a new feature)
 * MAINT: Maintenance (e.g. fixing a typo)
 * TST: Changes to the unit test environment